NestedData/ProfanityServer/README.md

 Update the filter.

-##### Response - JSON
+##### Request body

-The request requires the black_list key, but the sub keys are all optional.
-If none of the sub keys are set then no change will be made to the filter.
+If the blacklist key isn't present or none of the sub keys are set then no change will be made to the filter.

 The `add` key will add terms to the existing black_list.